cryptokylin/eos-opensource-platform/README.md

 - user test-local.html to upload source code to local server
 - source code support single cpp file or project in zip

+## API

+### /upload

+update cpp file or zip file to server , compiler and compare hash

+usage: see test.html

+### /code/:account

+GET file id related to the code

+### /file/:id

+GET file by id

+### /versions

+GET available compiler versions

 ## TODO
 - intergrate with docker image
+- support can not compiled with eosiocpp

 ## DONE
 - add genabi